metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 22.12
+## Feature & Enhancements in Version 23.5

-- Support chart axis operations.
+- Adopt the new model.
+- Add import xml data api.
+- Add export xml data api.

 ## Read & Write Spreadsheet Formats